cloudfoundry/korifi/docs/architecture-decisions/0016-user-provided-service-credentils.md

     type: database
     user: '{"name":"alice", "password": "bob"}'
   ```
-  This secret is later on projected in the app workload by servicebinding.io
+  This secret is later on projected in the app workload by the app workload runner

-  - The `.status.credentials` secret: The service binding controller sets's the `.status.credentials` to refer to the secred referred to by the `.status.credentials` of the `CFServiceInstance`.
+  - The `.status.envSecretRef` secret: The service binding controller sets's the `.status.envSecretRef` to refer to the secret referred to by the `.status.credentials` of the `CFServiceInstance`.
 This secret is later on used to calculate the value of the `VCAP_SERVICES` env variable.

-### Backwards Compatibility
-The servicebinding.io contoller monitors the value of the `.status.binding` duck type of the `CFServiceBinding` and updates the spec of the workload statefulset to reflect any changes.
-The statefulset controller reacts to that change and rolls the statefulset out, causing an app restart.
-In order to avoid undesired restarting of apps during Korifi upgrade we make sure not to modify the value of the duck type of any pre-existing `CFServiceBinding`s.
-- After a Korifi upgrade the servicebindings still reference the legacy credentials secret from the `CFServiceInstance` spec.
-- The service instance controller creates a migrated secret in the new format and sets it in the `.status.credentials`.
-- As long as service instance credentials do not change, the value of the `CFServiceBinding` duck type does not change as well.
-- When the credentials of the legacy service instance are updated:
-  - The instance repo sets the `CFServiceInstance.Spec.SecretName` to the value from `CFServiceInstance.Status.Credentials`
-  - The instance repo applies the updated credentials to the credentials secret
-  - The service binding controller gets triggered by the `CFServiceInstance` update, derives the new binding secret and sets it in the `CFServiceBinding` duck type.
-This causes an app restart.
-  - From this moment on the original credentials secret (the one bearing the service instance name) becomes unused.
-It will eventually get deleted by owner reference once the service instance gets deleted.